 How to Apply for Employee Retention Credit

-To claim the ERC, you must file a Federal Form 941 for the applicable quarter.
+As of January 2023, to claim the ERC, you must file an amended Federal Form 941 for the applicable quarter.
+Keep in mind:

 Employee Retention Credit vs PPP Loan

 The ERC is less favorable than the forgiven PPP Loan and the current law allows an employer to apply for the ERC as well as to use the PPP Loan proceeds to keep their business going.
 However, the employer can’t double dip by using the same payroll dollars and health insurance expenses from the PPP Loan forgiveness program for the ERC.